 We can offer no assurance that our Manager will remain our investment manager or that we will continue to have access to our Manager's and Colony Capital's officers and key personnel.
-The initial term of the Management Agreement ended January 31, 2021, the third anniversary of the completion of the Combination, and will continue to be automatically renewed for a one-year term each anniversary thereafter; provided, however, that the Manager may terminate the Management Agreement upon 180 days' notice prior to the expiration of any renewal term and we may terminate the Management Agreement subject to a termination fee, upon 180 days' notice prior to the expiration of any renewal term under limited circumstances set forth in the Management Agreement (with the affirmative vote of at least two-thirds of the independent directors of our Board of Directors).
+The initial term of the Management Agreement ended January 31, 2021, the third anniversary of the completion of the Combination, and will continue to be automatically renewed for a one-year term each anniversary thereafter; provided, however, that the Management Agreement subject to a termination fee, upon 180 days' notice prior to the expiration of any renewal term under limited circumstances set forth in the Management Agreement (with the affirmative vote of at least two-thirds of the independent directors of our Board of Directors).
 The Management Agreement also provides that the Company or the Manager may terminate the agreement for cause.